 5. Get familiar with technology

-It’s no longer a time of raising awareness, it is a time for action – fast, effective action, and technology can help.
+It’s no longer a time of raising awareness, it is a time for retail procurement action – fast, effective action, and technology can help.
 Tracing the movement of global objects, collecting extensive data, and sharing information can really help shape a supply chain.
 Importantly, this means suppliers have fewer places to hide, and with a real-time view of their activities, you as a retailer can make real-time decisions on whether they’re the kind of partner you want onboard.

 These ideas highlight the triple bottom line’s intricacies – how one factor can seldom exist without the other.
 Today, some retailers are nailing it and some with further to go, but one thing is for sure; the sooner retailers tune into the person behind the consumer and are able to align their internal and external networks to those same shared values, the sooner they will access the true profitability of good citizenship.